Wondering how to read Japanese

 | Shirokuma Cafe (しろくまカフェ) | Slice of Life, Comedy | N4 | Clear dialogue, puns for advanced practice, full furigana. |

-| Doraemon (ドラえもん) | Sci-Fi, Comedy | N5-N4 | Classic children’s manga, simple plots, always has furigana. |
+| Doraemon (ドラえもん) | Sci-Fi, Comedy | N5-N4 | Classic children’s |

 Pro Tip: Try re-reading chapters.
 The first time, focus on just getting the gist of the story.
 On the second read, you’ll be surprised by how many more words and grammar points you recognize and understand!

-Where Can You Legally Read and Buy Japanese Manga?
+Where Can You Legally Read and Buy Japanese Manga ?

 Choosing between digital and physical, or translated and raw, depends on your preference, budget, and language goals.
 Digital is often cheaper and more accessible, while physical copies offer a collectible, screen-free reading experience.